Module 1.1: FinOps Fundamentals & The Cloud Bill

 -

-The FinOps Foundation (part of The Linux Foundation) has over 12,000 members from companies like Google, Microsoft, Spotify, and Nike.
+The FinOps Foundation (part of The Linux Foundation) has a large practitioner community across many organizations.
 FinOps is now a recognized discipline with its own certification (FinOps Certified Practitioner), framework, and community — not just “someone looking at the bill.”

 -

-Netflix famously spends over $1 billion annually on AWS, but their cost per streaming hour has dropped consistently year over year.
+Large streaming platforms may spend heavily on cloud infrastructure, so their FinOps focus often shifts toward unit-cost efficiency such as cost per streaming hour.
 That’s FinOps in action — not reducing spend, but maximizing value per dollar spent.

 The FinOps Foundation Framework